DmxLarchey/Quasi-Morphisms/README.md

 This repository contains an artifact for a [TYPES 2024](https://types2024.itu.dk/Index.html) submission of the same name.
 The standalone Coq file [`af_morphism.v`](af_morphism.v) contains the developement and is largely commented.
+It has minimal dependencies, ony on the standard library distributed with Coq, only the `List` and `Utf8` modules.
 It is intented to be read and executed within an IDE for Coq such as eg [CoqIDE](https://coq.inria.fr/download) or [vscoq](https://github.com/coq-community/vscoq).
-Any version of Coq starting from `8.13.0` and upto at least `8.19.0` should be ok to compile and/or review the file [`af_morphism.v`](af_morphism.v)
+Any version of Coq starting from `8.13.0` and upto at least `8.19.0` should be ok to compile and/or review the file [`af_morphism.v`](af_morphism.v).
+Since this is a single file, there is no need to pre-compile before reviewing.

 For further information about Almost Full relations in Coq, the following libraries may be of interest: